Wings — new bee novel for children

 What I really liked about the story, apart from the fresh, fun idea, is that the reader sees life from a bee’s point of view.
 It is a fun take and one that will engage young readers.
 Laurine Croasdale, ABC Canberra radio

-The story zips along with plenty of page-turning excitement.
 The characters are strong-minded individuals and the situations they find themselves in are believable.
 There’s mystery, danger, friendship and team work.
 Wrapped up in the entertaining plot are surprising facts about bees.
-It’s a superb chapter book for young readers.
 Jean Bennett

 Great plots, clear action and strong relationships make for a great story — the main characters just happen to be bees!
 Dymocks